lethang7794/devops-book/chap-06.md

     - listens for _events_ (messages) on an _event bus_
     - processes those events
     - creates new events by writing back to the event bus

+[^17]: For performance bottlenecks, you can never really predict without running a profiler against real code and real data.
+[^18]: Serialization is the process of

+    - translating a data structure or object state into a format that can be
+      - stored (e.g. files in secondary storage devices, data buffers in primary storage devices) or
+      - transmitted (e.g. data streams over computer networks) and
+      - reconstructed later (possibly in a different computer environment).